ruanformigoni/flatimage/README.md

 ./firefox.arts
 ```

-## Use a pacman package on non-arch systems
+## Use pacman packages on non-arch systems

 ```sh
  # 1. Set the filesystem as RW